saeedet/saeedet/README.md

-### What's goin on mate? 👋
+### What's going on mate? 👋

-- 🌱 Loading Web3 & BlockChain...
-- ⚡ Fun fact: Finally, you would dream where you are now.
+🌱 Finally, you would dream where you are now.

 ### Connect with me: